The Big Wedding: Plot

 Ellie and Madonna go for a walk in the woods and talk.
-Neither understands the other's language, though they think they are communicating on some level.
-At the same time, Don and Lyla talk privately and Lyla reveals she is pregnant.
-On the wedding day, before the ceremony, Don tells Bebe he had sex with Ellie.
-Bebe says she forgives them but then punches him in the face.
+Neither understands the other's language, although they think they are communicating on some level.
+At the same time, Don and Lyla talk privately, and she reveals that she is pregnant.

+On the wedding day, before the ceremony, Don tells Bebe that he had sex with Ellie.
+Although Bebe says that she forgives them, she still punches him in the face.
 She also reveals that Ellie cheated on Don with Missy's father before Don cheated on her.
 Muffin says that she knows about Ellie and Barry, and tells them that she is bisexual, implying that she is interested in a sexual affair with both Bebe and Ellie.
-Meanwhile, Missy and Alejandro have decided to get married on the family dock to escape the chaos.
-The family runs after them and, after some of them fall into the lake, the wedding reception is on.

-During the reception, Jared goes upstairs to talk to Nuria, who tells him she has decided to no longer follow Ellie's advice (about not being so available sexually), and they sleep together.
+Meanwhile, Missy and Alejandro end up getting married on the family dock alone to escape the chaos.
+The family runs after them and, after some of them fall into the lake, the wedding reception takes place.
+Jared goes upstairs to talk with Nuria, who tells him that she has decided to no longer follow Ellie's advice about being not so sexually available, and they sleep together.

 Back at the reception, Ellie and Bebe have made up.
 Don surprises Bebe by proposing to her, and they get married on the spot.
-Lyla's husband Andrew arrives at the wedding and, upon finding out that Lyla is pregnant, reconciles with her.
-Alejandro's mother realizes she has been lied to about his family, and he runs after her as she starts to leave.
+Lyla's estranged husband Andrew arrives at the wedding and, after finding out that she is pregnant, reconciles with her.
+Madonna realizes that she has been lied to about his family, and he runs after her as she starts to leave.
 But she reveals that her own past was not as pure as he thought, that she too had lied to protect him, and she forgives him.

-Time passes and it is revealed that Lyla has had a daughter named Jane, as Don attaches a plaque with her name to their family tree.
+Some time passes and it is revealed that Lyla has had a daughter named Jane, as Don attaches a plaque with her name to their family tree.